Balm Bench

 Cocoa butter is what gives a balm real backbone.
 It thickens the jar, slows the melt, and adds a firmer drag than shea or mango.
 In beard products, that usually means more hold, a tidier finish, and less chance of the formula slumping in warm rooms.

-It also changes the sensory profile.
+It also changes the feel and scent.
 Unrefined cocoa butter brings a recognizable chocolate note and a denser, waxier feel, while refined grades stay quieter and cleaner.
-Use it when you want more structure, a slower payoff on skin, and a finish that feels solid rather than plush.
+Use it when you want more structure, a slower melt on skin, and a finish that feels solid rather than plush.

 For the Science Hippies